 Marsha Chartrand

-Stories of Wil: It’s what friends do
+Stories of Wil: Girl Time

-submitted By Christie Taylor Wil is a (just turned!)
-14-year-old boy with Down syndrome.
+submitted by Christie Taylor Wil is a 14-year-old boy with Down syndrome.
 He is the little brother, by 20 months, to twin sisters, Katherine and Elizabeth.
 Wil’s mom, Christie, knew very little about Down syndrome when Wil was diagnosed shortly after his birth.
-It didn’t take long for Christie to realize how enriching […]
+It didn’t take long for Christie to realize how enriching life with […]

 Marsha Chartrand